Funded by the EU

 Chosen font had to tick a lot of boxes.
 Readability is a major one, the font had to cover various resolutions and devices.
 Additionally, it had to cover extended Latin letters as well as Greek letters because of mathematical equations.
 Ultimately, we chose Roboto.

 Wide margins around the content create a visual hierarchy that directs the eye towards the center.
-This is important to capture and keep the focus of the students on learning material.
+This is important to capture and keep the focus of the students on the learning material.

 Bright colors were used throughout the project.
-Cyan color was used as a primary color for the chemistry, and bright green was used as a primary color for the biology.
+Cyan color was used as a primary color for chemistry, and bright green was used as a primary color for biology.
 They needed to capture attention on both light and dark backgrounds.

 Specific content requirements of the project informed the selection of suitable tools for development.